 - Quality assurance plans

 - Risk management strategy

 - Verification and validation plans

 - Transition to operations and support plans

 - Configuration management plans

 - Documentation plans

 - Staff training plans

+- Facilities and logistics plans

 - 2. Incorporate into the project plan the definitions of measures and measurement activities for managing the project.